 In contrast, the reverse effects flowing from SE to interaction quality failed to reach statistical significance, at least in women (who constituted the bulk of our sample).
-From a SMT perspective, this lack of association is expected even though the sociometer is hypothesized to be part of a feedback loop that should motivate people to improve their social inclusion status when it is low (Maner, DeWall, Baumeister, & Schaller, 2007).
-However, low self-esteem on one day is not likely to have an immediately stimulating effect on social interaction quantity the day after because rejection by significant others leads to depressive affect, which inhibits subsequent social behaviors (Allen & Badcock, 2003).
+From a SMT perspective, this lack of association is to be expected, even though the sociometer is hypothesized to be part of a feedback loop that should motivate people to improve their social inclusion status when it is low (Maner, DeWall, Baumeister, & Schaller, 2007).
+However, low SE on 1 day is not likely to have an immediately stimulating effect on social interaction quantity on the subsequent day because rejection by significant others leads to depressive affect, which inhibits subsequent social behaviors (Allen & Badcock, 2003).
 From an evolutionary functional perspective, this extinction of previous responses should facilitate a re-evaluation of one's actions and whole social situation, which (if successful) should eventually lead to actions that restore social inclusion.
-However, these efforts do not necessarily have to be directed on the same individuals (Maner et al. 2007) and may only exert an effect after an extensive period of time.
-For these reasons, it is possible that low self-esteem on one day does not have a facilitating effect on social interaction quality or quality with the same interaction partner the day after.
+However, these efforts do not necessarily have to be directed toward the same individuals (Maner et al. 2007) and may only exert an effect after an extensive period of time.
+For these reasons, it is possible that low SE on 1 day will not have a facilitating effect on social interaction quality or quality with the same interaction partner on the next day.